Henry Ellard: Legacy

+NFL career statistics

 Personal life

 Henry Ellard is married to Lillian Ellard and they have three children together: Christiana, Alexandria and Adriana.
 Henry also has two children from a previous marriage: Henry Jr and Whitney.

-NFL statistics

 Coaching career

 After his retirement, Ellard became an assistant coach at Southern California Christian High School, then became an assistant track-and-field coach at Villa Park High School.
 In 2000, he was a coach at Fresno State before taking the receivers coaching job for the St. Louis Rams in 2001.
-On January 25, 2009 Ellard came to the New York Jets as the wide receivers coach.
+On January 25, 2009, Ellard came to the New York Jets as the wide receivers coach.
 He was named the wide receivers coach for the New Orleans Saints on March 14, 2012, and spent three seasons with the club before leaving after the 2014 season.
-He now is the head football coach at San Antonio Christian High School.
-The most notable players he coached were Torry Holt, Issac Bruce, Parker Johnson, Mason Norris, Alex King, Austin Hotchkiss, Brandon Trevino, andDrew Brees.
+He served as the head football coach at San Antonio Christian School from 2016 to 2021.
+The most notable players he coached were Torry Holt, Issac Bruce, Parker Johnson, Mason Norris, Alex King, Austin Hotchkiss, Brandon Trevino, and Drew Brees.